e183b796621afbf902067460/aero-data-engineer/README.md

 # Configuration

-First of all to configure an DeFi Management project correctly need to do next steps:
+First of all to configure DeFi Management project correctly need to do next steps:

 - Clone current repository:
 ```